DetectionNerd/CrowdStrikeSIEMQueries/README.md

 This repository is designed mostly for the author to keep a journal of queries/scripts, but may help security analysts, incident responders, and threat hunters accelerate investigations and improve detection coverage.

+**Reference:**
-**Resources referred to, while building this repo:** Cool Query Friday on reddit.com/r/crowdstrike and github.com/crowdstrike
+- Cool Query Friday on reddit.com/r/crowdstrike
+- github.com/crowdstrike

 ---